Rapid Action Battalion: 2018–2023

-RAB detained three business partners of Major General Tarique Ahmed Siddique, defence advisor to Prime Minister Sheikh Hasina, in January 2019.
+RAB detained three business partners of Major General Tarique Ahmed Siddique, the defence advisor to Prime Minister Sheikh Hasina, in January 2019.
 One of whom, retired Army captain Johirul Haque Khandaker, died eight months later in custody.
-Human Rights Watch described the detention the result of a business dispute.
+Human Rights Watch described the detention as the result of a business dispute.

 A cyber unit of RAB-3 identified Ahmed Kabir Kishore, Mushtaq Ahmed, Didarul Bhuiyan, activist, and Minhaz Mannan Emon as targets for publishing cartoons critical of the government and charged under the Digital Security Act in May 2020.
 They had been victims of enforced disappearance before being officially detained.
-Ahmed died in custody where Kishore alleged they were tortured.
+Ahmed died in custody, where Kishore alleged they were tortured.

 In 2021, Al Jazeera released a documentary called All the Prime Minister's Men in which the brother of the then Chief of Army, General Aziz Ahmed, bragged about RAB as his personal gangsters and thugs who make money for him and them through detentions.

 In 2021, RAB manufactured and started using OIVS device to nab criminals.

 In August 2022, Lieutenant Colonel Mohammad Ismail Hossain, air wing director, died after being injured in a helicopter crash.
 On 30 September, Director General of RAB, Chowdhury Abdullah Al-Mamun, was promoted and appointed Inspector General of Bangladesh Police.
 Chowdhury Abdullah Al-Mamun was under sanctions by the United States for human rights violations.

 In 2023, Deutsche Welle published a documentary titled "Inside the Death Squad," which delved into the allegations of human rights abuses and extrajudicial killings committed by the RAB.

-2024 to Present
+2024–2026

-In November 2024, after the exile of Sheikh Hasina, it was reported that RAB was considering changing the unit's name, logo, and uniform.
+In November 2024, after the fall of Sheikh Hasina regime, it was reported that RAB was considering changing the unit's name, logo, and uniform.

-In March 2025, RAB arrested Ataullah abu Ammar Jununi, commander of the Arakan Rohingya Salvation Army, along with five other terrorists in Narayangonj.
+In March 2025, RAB arrested Ataullah abu Ammar Jununi, commander of the Arakan Rohingya Salvation Army, along with five other terrorists in Narayanganj.

-In May 2025, RAB ASP Palash Saha was mysteriously killed inside a RAB field office in Chattogram.
+In May 2025, RAB ASP Palash Saha was mysteriously killed inside a RAB field office in Chittagong.

 In June 2025, four men in RAB uniform stole nearly $100,000 worth of jackets in Uttara, Dhaka.

+In August 2026 the ministry of home affairs have dissolved and replace it with Special Response Battalion.